Inflammation Resolution for Dogs

 Inflammation is supposed to be temporary: a focused response, then a return to baseline.
 In real life, many dogs get stuck in the “after” phase—itchy skin that never quite settles, joints that stay touchy, digestion that feels unpredictable.
 Inflammation resolution for dogs is the idea of supporting the body’s own ability to finish the job: to quiet signals, clear debris, and restore comfortable function without flattening the immune system.

 That distinction matters because the goal is not to “turn off” inflammation at all costs.
 It’s to help the body move through it well, especially as dogs age, recover from stressors, or live with recurring triggers.
 Functional nutrition can influence immune tone and recovery capacity over time (Bobeck EA, 2020).
-For many families, the most effective inflammation resolution for dogs looks like steady, system-level support—sleep, movement, diet consistency, and a well-designed daily supplement that respects the whole network (see: Best Senior Dog Supplements for Longevity).
+For many families, the most effective inflammation resolution for dogs looks like steady, system-level support—sleep, movement, diet consistency, and a well-designed daily supplement that respects the whole network.

 Resolution Versus Suppression: a More Durable Way to Think